sanjaykrshh/CustomerDataExplorer/README.md

 ## Overview

 This serverless application exposes a Lambda function that returns paginated customer data using cursor-based pagination.
-It demonstrates stateless pagination without requiring database persistence, this implementation is ideal for scalability and serverless architecture.
+It demonstrates stateless pagination without requiring database persistence.
+This implementation is ideal for scalability and serverless architecture.

 ## Features